Plinky / Plinky+ Manual

 Record and Play

-Record Play Play / Record Buttons Tap to toggle playback & recording.
+Record Play Play / Record Buttons Tap to toggle playback and recording.
 Recording can be step based (when sequencer is paused) or realtime (when sequencer is playing).
 When you enter a note (or multiple notes, the sequencer is polyphonic) the sequencer jumps to the next step.

-Center Pads & LEDs
+Center Pads and LEDs

 The pads have two functions.
-Their prmary role is to play notes, in default presets the bottom left pad plays C0.
+Their primary role is to play notes, in default presets the bottom left pad plays C0.
 Each pad up is 1 note higher within the selected scale, each string is tuned 7 semitones or a perfect fifth up (but snapped to the closest note in the scale).

 The second function of the pads is to select parameters.
 The left most column acts as a slider to modify parameter values.
 The right most column refer to the modulators.
 The center 48 pads each correspond to 2 parameters, which are printed directly above and below the pad.
 The parameters are described in the Parameters chapter.

-Each pad also has a white LED (unless you decided to get creative in your build and install other colors, in which case, do share!)
-These LEDs have different behaviours in the various modes: in play mode the LEDs light up the notes that are being played, as well as the active sequencer step. in parameter mode the LEDs show both the parameter that is being edited and the modulators that have been assigned to that parameter.
-So when a parameter is changing unexpectedly, you can select the parameter and then the modulator that is causing the cange will also light up. in preset mode the LED's show the active preset, sequencer pattern and current sample (when in sample mode)
+• In Parameter mode the LEDs show both the parameter that is being edited and the modulators that have been assigned to that parameter.
+So when a parameter is changing unexpectedly, you can select the parameter and then the modulator that is causing the cange will also light up.

 Parameters

-Plinky’s parameters are arranged in somewhat logical horizontal rows.
-Remember to touch/hold SHIFT TOP or SHIFT BOTTOM to enter parameter edit mode, then touch a pad with an icon to select that parameter.
+Remember to hold SHIFT TOP or SHIFT BOTTOM to enter parameter edit mode, then tap a pad with an icon to select that parameter.
 The left most column then becomes a dedicated slider, or you can use the encoder right of the screen.
-Pressing SHIFT TOP or SHIFT BOTTOM again leaves the left slider active, allowing you to continue to tweak a single parameter while playing with the majority of the pads.
-Pressing SHIFT TOP or SHIFT BOTTOM a third time returns to play mode, with all 64 pads available to play.
-This is the main workflow when making patches with Plinky.

-The leftmost column of pads is a slider.
+The Arrow column of pads is a slider.
 The rightmost column of pads are modulation sources.
 We’ll cover those later.
 The middle 6 columns are the parameters themselves.
 From top to bottom, they are:

 Sound (Synthesizer)